 “The Cheatham-White Scholarship program recognizes future leaders with a strong commitment to public service by providing an opportunity to receive a top-notch education,” said UNC system president Margaret Spellings.
 “These scholarships also honor the legacy of great public servants like Henry Cheatham and George Henry White.

-THE SOUTH FULTON ARROW YOUTH COUNCIL 2017 "SUMMER INSTITUTE" ...
+impactful SOUTH FULTON ARROW YOUTH COUNCIL "SUMMER INSTITUTE ...
+I

 Middle School & High School aged young people come together for two-weeks to learn, develop & improve!!!